Bypassing the Noisy Parity Barrier: Learning Higher-Order Markov Random Fields from Dynamics: Introduction

 \begin{theorem}[\Cref{thm:structure_recovery}, informal] Let $\mu=\mu_{\psi}$ be a $(k,d,\alpha,\lambda)$-MRF.
-Then there exists an algorithm that, given $O_{k,d,\alpha,\lambda}(n\log n)$ total site updates of Glauber dynamics, outputs the dependency graph $G$\footnote{The dependency graph $G$ associated to $\mu_{\psi}$ is such that $i\sim j$ if and only if $\partial_i\partial_j \psi\not\equiv 0$.} of $\mu$ with high probability.
-The runtime is $O_{k,d,\alpha,\lambda}(n^2\log n)$. \end{theorem} The implicit constants are of the form $\mathsf{poly}(d^k,\exp(\lambda k),1/\alpha)$ (which qualitatively also appear in the i.i.d. setting~\cite{DBLP:conf/focs/KlivansM17,DBLP:conf/icml/Zhang0KW20}) with no further dependence on $n$.
+Then there exists an algorithm that, given $O_{k,d,\alpha,\lambda}(n\log n)$ total site updates of Glauber dynamics, outputs the dependency graph $G$ of $\mu$ with high probability.
+The runtime is $O_{k,d,\alpha,\lambda}(n^2\log n)$. \end{theorem} The implicit constants are of the form $\mathsf{poly}(d^k,\exp(\lambda k),1/\alpha)$ (which qualitatively also appear in state-of-the-art algorithms for the i.i.d. setting~\cite{DBLP:conf/focs/KlivansM17,DBLP:conf/icml/Zhang0KW20}) with no further dependence on $n$.
 A prototypical setting of parameters is $k=O(1)$ a large constant, $\alpha=\Omega(1)$ a small constant, while $d,\lambda$ are bounded or very slowly growing in $n$.
 This regime is particularly well-suited to network and statistical physics applications, where the number of neighbors of a site is bounded or only slowly growing in the system size.
+We further show in \Cref{sec:app_lb} that our algorithm cannot be substantially simplified in the sense that any alternative approach must use either compute more difficult ``non-local'' statistics or use more ``local'' samples to perform learning in an idealized sampling model.

 In fact, while \Cref{thm:intro_main} provides a stark \emph{computational} improvement over what is possible from i.i.d. samples, our analysis shows that learning from dynamics also yields an \emph{information-theoretic benefit} when learning from models with unobserved variables.
-It is easy to construct examples of MRFs with the property that a subset $K$ has a nonzero clique potential, but upon marginalizing out a single variable in $K$, all other variables become independent in $\mu$.\footnote{It is well-known that SPN instances supply a simple example of this phenomenon; see \Cref{lem:marginalized_imp} for details.} Therefore, it is impossible to determine whether there are any dependencies among the other variables in $K$ from i.i.d. samples if one cannot observe all variables.
-Our analysis of learning from Glauber dynamics will nonetheless recover the induced subgraph of $G$ on the observed variables.
+We show that while it is impossible to determine whether there are any dependencies among the other variables in $K$ from i.i.d. samples if one cannot observe all variables, our analysis of learning from Glauber dynamics will nonetheless recover the induced subgraph of $G$ on the observed variables.
 We elaborate on this point in \Cref{sec:unobserved}.